 3. In Ecclesiastes 3:11 is found one of the most majestic declarations in the Scriptures with regard to man as the special creation of God.
 How does this text testify to man's knowledge of God?
-NOTES: The phrase, "He has also set eternity in their heart," is one of the most beautiful descriptions of man as the special creation of God.
+NOTES: The phrase, "he has put eternity into man's heart," is one of the most beautiful descriptions of man as the special creation of God.
 The idea is that God has put the knowledge of eternity in the heart of man, which yields an impulse that moves man beyond the temporal and toward the eternal.
 For this reason, even though man may gain "the whole world" (Matthew 16:26), it will not satisfy the longing in his heart for that which is beyond the temporal and the worldly.
 To reiterate the wisdom of Augustine, "He has made us for Himself, and our heart is restless until it rests in Him."
-1. Man was created with an innate knowledge of God, to which the rest of creation bears witness.
+4. Man was created with an innate knowledge of God, to which the rest of creation bears witness.
 However, according to Romans 1:18, how has man responded to this knowledge?
+NOTES: The word "suppress" comes from the Greek word katéchō which means "to

-NOTES: The word "suppress" comes from the Greek word katéchō , which means, "to hold down, hold back, or restrain."
+NOTES: The word "suppress" comes from the Greek word katéchō, which means, "to hold down, hold back, or restrain."
 Men have been endowed with an innate or intuitive knowledge of God that is verified through the glories and complexities of creation.
 However, instead of seeking God, fallen man has suppressed this knowledge in an attempt to shut God out of his mind so that he might freely indulge in sin.